 Uniformly varying load (UVL)

-The load whose magnitude is continuously varying throughout the span of the beam.
+The load whose magnitude is continuously varying throughout the span.

 It is also called a non-uniformly distributed load.